Quarantine Measures Have Been Tightened in Montenegro

 Children's playgrounds and outdoor gyms are closed.

 Intercity travel without a valid reason is prohibited, including on weekdays and weekends.
-However, there is no such restriction for Herceg Novi.
+However, there is no such ban for Herceg Novi.

-A mandatory PCR test no older than 72 hours is required for entry from the United Kingdom and Northern Ireland, Israel, India, Bahrain, Lebanon, South Africa, Brazil, the United States, Latvia, Estonia, Lithuania, Malta, France, Spain, Portugal, the Netherlands, Ireland, Belgium, Denmark, and the Czech Republic.
+A mandatory PCR test no older than 72 hours is required for entry from the United Kingdom and Northern Ireland, Israel, India, Bahrain, Lebanon, South Africa, Brazil, the USA, Latvia, Estonia, Lithuania, Malta, France, Spain, Portugal, the Netherlands, Ireland, Belgium, Denmark, and the Czech Republic.

 On February 24, San Marino, Luxembourg, Andorra, Slovakia, Bulgaria and Botswana were added to this list.